FAIR and Open Science | How They Lead to Growth and Innovation

-Open Science means that scientific research and its dissemination is available across multiple disciplines, regardless of profession, location, or expertise.
-So, for everyone to participate and be a part of Open Science, we must have adequately trained people to properly share it further.
+Open Science means that scientific research and its dissemination are available across multiple disciplines, regardless of profession, location, or expertise.
+For everyone to participate in and be a part of Open Science, though, adequately trained people must know how to properly share research further.

-This article talks about the European Science Cloud in correlation with the FAIR principles and Open Science, the main recommendations of the European Science Cloud for a more FAIR world, and the policies relating to the digital skills necessary for growth and innovation.
+Find out more about the correlation between the European Science Cloud with the FAIR principles and Open Science, the main recommendations of the European Science Cloud for a more FAIR world, and the policies relating to the digital skills necessary for growth and innovation in this article.

 The European Science Cloud Together with FAIR and Open Science